Driven Brands Holdings Inc. research snapshot

 DRVN AI Stock Forecast Scenarios

 The DRVN AI stock forecast should be read as scenario math, not a promised price target.
-Using the July 13, 2026 research cutoff, a $15.55 stock price, $0.86 TTM GAAP EPS, and a three-year model, the tested range spans a bearish $8.60 area, a base $16.30 area, and a bullish $26.20 area.
-The wide spread reflects the uncertainty around debt reduction pace, same-store sales trends, and the valuation multiple the market assigns to a deleveraging franchise platform.
+Using the August 4, 2026 data cutoff, the $14.58 August 3 close, the FY2026 adjusted EPS guidance of $1.15 to $1.25 with a consensus estimate near $1.22, and a three-year model, the tested range spans a bearish area near $8.60, a base area near $17.40, and a bullish area near $29.10.
+The wide spread reflects the uncertainty around debt reduction pace, restatement costs, Take 5 same-store sales, consumer spending, and the valuation multiple the market assigns to a leveraged franchise platform.

 Bullish case

-More likely if Take 5 same-store sales accelerate, debt is reduced faster than expected, free cash flow conversion improves, operating margins expand, and the market re-rates DRVN at a premium franchise-services multiple similar to Valvoline or Mister Car Wash.
+More likely if Take 5 same-store sales accelerate, the 3x net leverage target is reached by year-end, restatement costs stay inside the $35 million to $45 million range, margins expand, and the market re-rates DRVN at a premium franchise-services multiple similar to Valvoline or Mister Car Wash, with any strategic outcome adding upside.

 Base case

-More likely if EPS grows in the mid-single digits, Take 5 unit growth continues, debt reduction is steady but gradual, and the market applies a mid-teens earnings multiple consistent with the current leveraged-franchise profile.
+More likely if EPS grows at a mid-single to high-single digit pace, Take 5 unit growth continues, debt reduction is steady toward 3x net leverage, restatement costs are absorbed, and the market applies a 12x multiple consistent with the current leveraged-franchise profile and the $17.01 consensus target.

 Bearish case

-More likely if same-store sales stagnate, debt reduction stalls, interest expense consumes more cash flow, franchisee unit economics weaken, or the stock retests the February 2026 lows around $9.80.
+More likely if same-store sales stagnate under consumer pressure, debt reduction stalls, restatement costs rise above guidance, interest expense consumes more cash flow, franchisee unit economics weaken, or the stock retests the February 2026 lows around $9.80.

 DRVN AI technical analysis